Graylog2/documentation/pages/archiving/setup.rst

 .. note:: Results with your data may vary!
 Make sure to test the different compression types
           to find the one that is best for your data.

+.. warning:: The current implementation of LZ4 is not compatible with the LZ4 CLI tools, thus decompressing the LZ4 archives outside of Graylog is currently not possible.

 .. _archive-config-option-restore-batch-size:

 Restore Index Batch Size